Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: The trilinear Higgs coupling

-Next we discuss the influence of $M$ on $\kappa_{\lambda}$, as shown in~\cref{fig:kappa_M}.
-We consider the alignment scenario for simplicity.
+Next, we discuss the influence of $M$ on $\kappa_{\lambda}$, as shown in~\cref{fig:kappa_M}.
+For simplicity, we consider the alignment scenario.
 At $M=300~\mbox{GeV}$ we recover the SM, for which $\kappa_{\lambda}<1$ (recall that the top contribution is negative).
-As $M$ increases, the corrections containing the BSM scalars all become negative as well, decreasing the value of $\kappa_{\lambda}$.
+As $M$ increases, all corrections containing the BSM scalars also become negative, decreasing the value of $\kappa_{\lambda}$.
 We can, nevertheless, single out only one of the BSM scalars contributions, by choosing degenerate masses and a suitable $M$ as done in the left plot of~\cref{fig:331mAalign}.
-Notice that as $m_{A}$ increases with \textbf{fixed} $M$, the value for $\kappa_{\lambda}$ also increases, behaving roughly as $\kappa_{\lambda} \sim m_{A}^{4}(1-3M^{2}/m_{A}^2)$.
-On the other hand, for the 3-3-1 EFT, $M$ is no longer a free parameter, implying that we can not remove the dependence on the other BSM scalar loops.
+Notice that as $m_{A}$ increases with \textbf{fixed} $M$, the value of $\kappa_{\lambda}$ also increases, behaving roughly as $\kappa_{\lambda} \sim m_{A}^{4}(1-3M^{2}/m_{A}^2)$.
+On the other hand, for the 3-3-1 EFT, $M$ is no longer a free parameter, implying that we cannot remove the dependence on the other BSM scalar loops.
 Actually, the contribution from the loop containing the pseudoscalar $A$ vanishes, see~\cref{eq:331}.
 Therefore, as $m_{A}$ increases, as shown in the right plot of~\cref{fig:331mAalign}, $\kappa_{\lambda}$ attains negative values.

-Finally we discuss the influence of $\tan\beta$ on $\kappa_{\lambda}$ in~\cref{fig:tanbeta}.
-Since the top Yukawa is already close to the perturbativity limit, the region with $t_{\beta}<1$ is disfavoured.
+Next, we discuss the influence of $\tan\beta$ on $\kappa_{\lambda}$ in~\cref{fig:tanbeta}.
+Since the top Yukawa is already close to the perturbativity limit, the region with $t_{\beta}<1$ is disfavored.
 Therefore, we will focus on $t_{\beta}>1$.
-For this range, the influence from $\zeta_{u}$ is marginal, while terms proportional to $t_\beta$ will be the leading ones, in particular for large values of this parameter.
-Notice also that, according to~\cref{eq:331}, the dependence on $t_{\beta}$ only appears if one allows deviations from the alignment limit.
+For this range, the influence of $\zeta_{u}$ is marginal, while the terms proportional to $t_\beta$ will be the leading ones, in particular for large values of this parameter.
+Notice also that according to~\cref{eq:331}, the dependence on $t_{\beta}$ only appears if one allows deviations from the alignment limit.
 For degenerate masses, in particular, only corrections proportional to $x^{3}$ survive.
-Once these terms are included, we find a good agreement with the full calculation (see the pink curve of~\cref{fig:tanbeta}.)
+Once these terms are included, we find a good agreement with the complete calculation (see the pink curve of~\cref{fig:tanbeta}.)